Shopify/shopify-app-js/src/session-storage/README.md

 > **Note**: :warning: This session storage model is for local development only, to make it easier for developers to get started.
 > It will delete all sessions if the app process gets restarted or redeployed, and is not meant for production use.
+> For persistent storage, use one of the other options (see relevant section above for instructions).

 [sqlite]: https://www.sqlite.org/